ChunyuanLI/Optimus/doc/optimus_finetune_language_models.md

-# Fine-tuning Optimus on a downstream VAE language modeling task
+# Fine-tuning Optimus on a VAE language modeling task